FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 The `Identifier` data type defines the data structure used to supply an identifier of a genealogical resource in a specific data set.

+When two resources contain identical identifiers (identifiers with the same `type` and `value`), it means that the two resources describe the same thing.

 The `Identifier` data type does NOT support extension properties (see [Extension Properties](#extension-properties)).

 ### identifier